oolongtengu/free-python-course/unit-1-getting-started/lesson-10-intro-to-control-flow/README.md

     # (Condition False path)
 ```

-In our previous example, the `CONDITION` is what will make you decide between one path or the other.
+In our previous example, the `[CONDITION]` is what will make you decide between one path or the other.
 If the condition evaluates to `True`, the "True" path is taken.
 If the condition is NOT True (it's `False`), the "False" path is taken.
+Note the square brackets around `[CONDITION]` are just placeholders for this example and are not actually used in code.

 The condition for your if statements will be formed with a combination of data and boolean operators.
 For example, these are all valid conditions: